We all know that February sometimes involves a leap year. But in a little quirk of history, American colonists once had to leap weeks into the future!

 The solution: At one second after midnight on September 2, 1752, it became September 14.

 Of course, all birthdates followed suit—including George Washington’s.
-Born on February 11, 1732 (according to the Julian calendar), George celebrated his 20th on February 22, which is the date we use today.
+Born on February 11, 1732 (according to the Julian calendar), George celebrated his 20th birthday on February 22, which is the date we use today.